AaronV77/rm_backup/README.md

 ## Warnings

 Since these are bash scripts, please make sure to always check any scripts that you are going to run on your system!
-One word of caution that I would have to mention is that if you are constantly deleteing files then it may be smart to have a short life span on your files so that they are getting removed at a regular rate or this .rm_backup directory will get pretty huge.
+A performance issue that I see with this system is if you have a long life span on your files / directories.
+The system will have to loop through a massive directory (not recursively) to check each items modification date.
+A reminder that this is bash alias is overriding the rm command, so if an issue aries with the program just run the origin rm command like such /bin/rm.
 Lastly, this is overshadowing the rm command and this alias does not support everything that the rm command does "yet", so keep that in mind.

 ## Prerequisites

 The only prerequisites is that you need to use the Bash shell on your system in order to be able to use the script and alias.
 I have not supported the other shells yet and have only gotten this package to work with Bash.
-This application works on both Linux and Mac machines seemlessly.
+This application works on both Linux and Mac machines seemlessly "I hope lol".

 ## Installing